tusharmarewad/currency-converter/README.md

-# Currency convertor using js
+# Currency converter using js

 select the countries to exchage the amount of currency.